Growing Practices In-Depth

 We also work to create a healthy, diverse ecosystem on our farm.
 We've planted native prairie strips to provide habitat for pollinators and other insects.
 We have left wooded areas around the perimeter to provide habitat for birds and other animals.
 We lose some berries every year to birds and our plants sustain some damage from deer and other wildlife, but we view that as part of growing food in a living environment as opposed to a sterile one.

 Insects.
 There are "organic" pesticides that are allowed under the organic standards.
 They are naturally occurring compounds that are made by other plants or animals to protect themselves.
-We don't use these products.
+We use these products very sparingly and use all other strategies we have to control insects before using an organic pesticide.
 While we believe they are much less harmful than the pesticides used in conventional agriculture, we prefer to play it safe and not expose our fruit, our employees, or our customers to any pesticides.
-We have never sprayed a pesticide on our plants or our fruit, and we hope we never have to.

 Diseases.
 Bacteria and fungi are all around us.
 There are always going to be times when growing fruit that the weather and conditions are right to allow a fungal disease outbreak to take hold in the field.
 Our first strategy to combat disease started before we planted our blueberries.
 We chose to plant our blueberries on a hill to ensure good air circulation.
 The quicker the plant's leaves dry out, the less time a fungal disease has to get established.
 Our second strategy is to focus on growing healthy plants.
 Healthy plants can fight off, or at least lessen, the severity of disease outbreaks.
 We then aggressively prune out all dead or diseased branches to keep diseases from spreading in our blueberry patch.
 Even with all these efforts, disease outbreaks can and will happen.
 This represents the inherent risk in farming and also what makes farming so much fun and so challenging, giving us the opportunity to constantly learn and grow and try new things.